Spyrosigma/Medmitra/README.md

     # Or if you prefer yarn:
     # yarn dev
     ```
-    The frontend application will be accessible at `http://localhost:3000`.
+    The frontend uses **Turbopack**, the successor to Webpack, for a faster development experience.
+The application will be accessible at `http://localhost:3000`.

 ---